Titus Brown (American football)

 Titus Markeith Brown (born March 27, 1986) is an American former professional football player who was a linebacker in the National Football League (NFL).
-He played college football for the Mississippi State Bulldogs, recoding 18.5 career sacks, seventh on MSU's all-time leaderboard.
+He played college football for the Mississippi State Bulldogs, recording 18.5 career sacks, seventh on MSU's all-time leaderboard.
 Brown was signed by the Miami Dolphins as an undrafted free agent in 2008.
 He played in the NFL for the Cleveland Browns from 2008 to 2010, except for a short stint with the Denver Broncos.